latam-polmeth/Meeting2020/README.md

 ### Event format
 The event will feature **hour-long, parallel paper workshops**, which will be restricted to registered participants.
 During these sessions, previously circulated manuscipts will be actively discussed, and **no presentation will take place**.
 It is therefore imperative that **all participants read the papers in advance**, and prepare feedback to ensure a lively and engaging discussion.
 In order to avoid online fatigue, we have distributed workshops across three days, with a morning and an afternoon session on each day.

-The event will also feature three keynote presentations, and a poster session November 20th.
+The event will also feature **three keynote presentations** on November 17, 18, and 20, as well as a **student poster session** on November 20.

-All talks and sessions will be held in English.
+All talks and sessions will be held in English in our virtual conference site at Degy World.

 ### Organizing team